Drivable 3D Gaussian Avatars: Conclusion

 where $\mathbf{J}_i$ denotes the deformation gradient between a canonical and a deformed tetrahedron (Eq.~\ref{formula: deformation gradient closed form}), $N$ is the total number of tetrahedrons, and $\lambda$ and $\mu$ are the Lam\'e parameters~\cite{Macklin2021ACF}.
 The overall loss is defined as:

 where $\nu=10$ and $\tau=0.005$ balance the different losses.

 We implemented \model based on the differentiable 3DGS renderer \cite{Kerbl20233DGS}.
 The networks $\Pi_{\text{MLP}}$,$\Psi_{\text{MLP}}, \Gamma_{\text{MLP}}$ have three hidden layers with 128 neurons and ReLU activation functions.
-In our experiments, we train the networks for 700k steps with a multi-step scheduler with a decay rate of $0.33$, a batch size of one, and using the Adam optimizer \cite{Kingma2014AdamAM} with a learning rate set to $5e-4$.
+In our experiments, we train the networks for 700k (Ours) and 400k (ActorsHQ) steps with a multi-step scheduler with a decay rate of $0.33$, a batch size of one, and using the Adam optimizer \cite{Kingma2014AdamAM} with a learning rate set to $5e-4$.
 We ran all experiments on a single Nvidia V100 GPU with $1024\times667$ images.
+When ground truth poses are not available, as in the case of ActorsHQ \cite{Isik2023TOG}, we additionally refine poses regressed from keypoints during avatar training and during the test time, and optionally projected them onto PCA basis computed from the training set.